aaas24/aaas24.github.io/_posts/2022-03-18-Python-Libraries-Reference-Book.md

         conn=pymysql.connect(database=database, user=user, password=password)
         cursor=conn.cursor()
 ```
-* Convert a dataFrame into a SQL query:
+3)  Convert a dataFrame into a SQL query:

     This is an example code that can be easily reutilized.
 It turns the data stored into a dataframe 'df' and frames it as a query to input the values in a table called `table_outputs`.
 Please note that this table must exist in your sql server and make sure that the printed query contains the correct SQL structure with rows separated by ',' and a ';' at the end of the statement.
 Please note that there may be limits of ~20k rows per query sent to MySQL.
-Such limitations must be tested in order to ensure that all the data is transfered successfully.
+Such limitations must be tested in order to ensure that all the data is transferred successfully.

 ```python
         insert_query='INSERT INTO table_outputs VALUES '